shaposhnikoff/my_medium_articles_starred/mastering-git-submodules-34c65e940407.md

        0e90143..12e3a52 master -> origin/master
     Submodule path 'vendor/plugins/demo': checked out '12e3a529698c519b2fab790630f71bd531c45727'

-I should note there is a **CLI option** that will verify whether currently referenced submodule commits need to be pushed too, and if so will push them: it’s *git push --recurse-submodules=on-demand* (quite a mouthful, admittedly).
+I should note there is a **CLI option** that will verify whether currently referenced submodule commits need to be pushed too, and if so will push them: it’s *git push — recurse-submodules=on-demand* (quite a mouthful, admittedly).
 It needs to have something container-level to push to work, though: only submodules won’t cut it.

 What’s more, [EDIT Jan 14, 2016] *(there’s **no configuration setting** for this, so you’d have to standardize procedures around an alias, e.g. spush:) — *starting with Git 2.7.0, there’s now a *push.recurseSubmodules* configurations setting you can define (to *on-demand* or *check*).